skip-mev/docs/docs/chains/lanes/existing-lanes/0-default.md

 - Does a basic check to ensure that the transaction is valid (using baseapp's CheckTx).
 - Orders the transactions based on tx fee amount (highest to lowest).
-- Creates a partial block with the ordered transactions.

 The default lane implements the same `ABCI++` interface as the other lanes, however it does no special processing of transactions (outside of a basic `AnteHandler` check) and orders the transactions based on their fee amount in its partial block.
 The `PrepareLane` handler will reap transactions from the lane up to the `MaxBlockSpace` limit, and the `ProcessLane` handler will ensure that the transactions are ordered based on their fee amount and pass the same checks done in `PrepareLane`.